- August 3, 2018

 - Posted by: Ahmad Corner

-- Category: Blog, Entrepreneur of the Month, Interviews, Seattle Spotlight, Startups
+- Category: Blog, Interviews, Seattle Spotlight, Startups, YP Featured Entrepreneur

 Back in May of this year, 1 Million Cups – a weekly event that brings early stage entrepreneurs and the Seattle community together over coffee, presentations and conversation – launched at ProDev Day as one of the anchor event sessions.

-I made a commitment to sit down with one, 1 Million Cup, entrepreneur per month to hear more about them, their venture(s) and share the conversation with the young professional audience through a series of articles… beginning here.
+I made a commitment to sit down with 1 Million Cup presenters/entrepreneurs to hear more about them, their venture(s) and share the conversation with the young professional audience through a series of articles… beginning here.

 Full disclosure: I’m part of the leadership team responsible for getting the 1 Million Cups Seattle chapter off the ground but feel it’s important that I, at least, make myself useful enough to the community and share some highlights from the weekly presentations; hence, this article…